en-rik/AndroidCalculator/README.md

 # AndroidCalculator
 Android Calculator was written on Kotlin.

-In can be run with Android Studio.
+It can be run with Android Studio.